LuciusA1/Muon-Correlation-to-local-Weather-Patterns/README.md

-# Muon-Correlation-to-local-Weather-Patterns
+# Big-Data-Analysis-using-MATLAB-Connections-Between-Atmospheric-Muon-Count-and-Local-Weather-Pattern
-Project from my scientific computing class in college.
-Where we discussed and tried to see if there were correlative factors for muon particles against local atmosphere in Atlanta GA.
+A project using Matlab programming to figure out correlative figures in local atmosphere in regards to Muon subatomic particles. we discuss how local weather factors exactly affect these subatomic particles